C3SL/hotmapper/README.md

 **Notice** that the HOTMapper will use the name of the protocol as the name of the table.

-* insert: Insert a CSV file in an existing table.
+* insert: Inserts a CSV file in an existing table.

 ```bash
 $ python manage.py insert <full/path/for/the/file> <table_name> <year> [--sep separator] [--null null_value]